SPD Course Review

 The course is based on the book How to Design Programs, 2nd edition.
 No need to read the book if you are taking this class.
 But I do recommend checking out the preface here, which talks about what you’ll learn from the book, and gives an overview.
 There is some debate as to whether How to Design Programs or SICP (Structure and Interpretation of Computer Programs) is better as an introductory course.

-After doing some research and reading this paper comparing the two (though it’s written by the authors of How to Design Programs, so it may be biased), it seems to me that How to Design Programs might be better as an introductory course.
+After doing some research and reading this paper comparing the two (though it’s written by the authors of How to Design Programs, so it may be biased), it seems to me that How to Design Programs (or courses based on HTDP such as SPD) might be better as an introductory.
 That’s not to say that SICP is useless.
 In fact, I do plan on reading SICP sometime, maybe after completing the Core Programming section of OSSU.
 It’s a part of the teachyourselfcs curriculum.
 But I digress.
-Now, about the Systematic Program Design course structure.

-The instructor goes on to claim that the techniques used in this course can be used with any other programming language you may learn in the future.
 They use BSL (Beginning Student Language) to teach these techniques.
-The instructor claims that the reason they chose BSL is that it’s simple to learn, so we’ll have more time to focus on the design method, and that it has the core functionality of essentially all other programming languages but in a simple, lean package that makes it easy to learn.
+The instructor claims that the reason they chose BSL is that it’s simple to learn, so we’ll have more time to focus on the design method, and that it has the core functionality of essentially all other programming languages but in a simple, lean package.

 I think that’s fair, and I’m eager to see how I can apply this information beyond the course.
 Concepts from this course might get used in later courses such as class-based program design (they also use cons, rest, etc.) and Programming Languages parts A/B/C (mutual recursion, parentheses-based programming, functional programming, etc.), so taking this course will prepare you for future courses in the curriculum.
-I do plan on going through those courses and writing reviews of them as well.
+I do plan on going through those courses too and writing reviews of them.

-Interesting thing is that recently this course offered at the actual university is now using Python as their main language to teach systematic program design instead of BSL:
+Interesting thing though is that recently this course offered at the actual university is now using Pyret as their main language to teach systematic program design instead of BSL:

-Still, that doesn’t mean you won’t learn anything by using the learning language for this course.
-Trust the process, and keep in mind that although the language won’t be super relevant beyond this course, the main ideas will be, as I discuss below.
-But first, a little note about the programming paradigm/style.
+Still, that doesn’t mean you won’t learn anything by using the BSL learning language for this course.
+Trust the process.
+Although the language won’t be super relevant beyond this course, remember that the main ideas taught using the language will be.

 The course is taught using a functional programming paradigm.
 Now, you don’t need to know the specifics about the different paradigms of programming out there in order to do well in this course.
 But I do think it’s a good thing to be aware of.
 Check out this page about programming paradigms to learn more.
 I recommend doing some research about programming paradigms to get some exposure to the ideas at least.